18 Ways to Celebrate Transgender Day of Visibility This Year

 Illustration of a Transgender Pride Flag hanging in front of a pink and blue gradient background

-It’s more imperative now than ever to fight for and affirm our trans neighbors, friends, and loved ones.
+It’s never been more imperative to fight for and affirm our trans neighbors, friends, and loved ones.

 TDOV is just one opportunity to do our part as allies and members of the LGBTQ+ community to celebrate and care for trans and non-binary folks — but first, we’ll give you a little history lesson.